gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 of this two years' war, endured to no purpose, his sons submitted and came back, having made professions of amity, which turned out to be false.

-## Chapter XLV: A description of Henry II., king of England.
+## Chapter XLV: A description of Henry II., king of England

 It were not amiss in this place to draw the portrait of the king, that so his person as well as his character may be familiar to posterity; and those who in future ages shall hear and read of his great